Admissions Open For Community Health Learning Programme (CHLP) 2026-27

 Selected candidates are encouraged to keep your organisation informed of your participation in the CHLP.
 You could possibly get full or part sponsorship from your organisation as part of the personnel/ staff development policies of the organisation.

 You will be required to be at SOCHARA, Bengaluru for the in-person sessions titled Community Health Changemakers Confluence (CHCC).
-The duration of the first CHCC will be 5 days, scheduled provisionally in the 1st week of September 2025.
+The duration of the first CHCC will be 5 days, scheduled provisionally in the fourth week of September 2026 (21st Sep to 25th Sep 2026).
 The registration fee and travel cost will be borne by participants and the accommodation and food costs will be partially borne by SOCHARA.

-There will be a 2nd in-person CHCC session for 5 days held in Bengaluru at a convenient time during the programme This could possibly be in January or February 2026 with a focus on developing the idea draft and plan for your community health action project.
-We will announce the dates for it well in advance for you to plan travel etc.
+There will be a 2nd in-person CHCC session for 5 days held in Bhopal at a convenient time during the programme, possibly January or February 2027 with a focus on developing the idea draft and plan for your community health action project.
+Dates are announced well in advance to plan travel etc.

 We encourage you to apply only if you are sure of being a part of this programme for one entire year.
 We acknowledge that unanticipated circumstances can occur which may force you to take a break or discontinue.
 We will provide as much support as possible in that situation to make it possible for you to complete the programme.